tianyue58/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all applications using the `list` command.
 Multiple applications in the list.

     2. Test case: `delete 1`<br>
-       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+       Expected: First application is deleted from the list.
+Details of the deleted application shown in the result box.

     3. Test case: `delete 0`<br>
        Expected: No application is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+Error message shown in the result box.

     4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.